Nurses 'flabbergasted' to be left off fast-tracked residency

 By Rosie Gordon of RNZ

-The New Zealand Nurses Organisation says it makes little sense overseas nurses have been left off a new list for a pathway to residence that allows overseas doctors, scientists and engineers to apply for residence from September.
+The New Zealand Nurses Organisation says it makes little sense that overseas nurses have been left off a new list for a pathway to residence that allows overseas doctors, scientists and engineers to apply for residence from September.

-A new 'green list' was announced at the same time the government revealed the border will fully reopen from the end of July.
-The green list aims to make it easier for employers to hire highly-skilled migrants in hard-to-fill jobs.
+A new "green list" was announced at the same time the Government revealed the border will fully reopen from the end of July.
+The green list aims to make it easier for employers to hire highly skilled migrants in hard-to-fill jobs.

 The fast-tracked "straight to residence" pathway means those in listed occupations can come to New Zealand on a work visa from July 4 and apply for residence from September.